darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

 3. **Exploring modern phenomena** like double descent (Section 8.2)
 4. **Providing theoretical foundations** for generalization (Section 8.3)

+**Learning Objectives:**
+- Understand why models fail to generalize
+- Learn to diagnose overfitting vs underfitting
+- Master the bias-variance decomposition
+- Apply these concepts to real-world problems

+---

-## 8.1 The Bias-Variance Tradeoff: A Deep Dive
+## The Bias-Variance Tradeoff: A Deep Dive into the Fundamental Tension

-### 8.1.0 Setting Up Our Running Example
+### Setting Up Our Running Example: A Concrete Foundation

 To make the bias-variance tradeoff concrete, let's work through a detailed example that will illustrate all the key concepts.